vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

     - it's entries are configured by the OS.
     - depending of interrupt it'll choose the entry in the descriptor entry table.
     - each entry will be the instruction pointer of the first instruction of the interrupt handler.
+        - the second entry may choses a different code segment from the GDT to allow for changing privilege from user to kernel on system calls.
+            - without this user cannot change to kernel level.
+                - case 1: users uses CALL address_in_kernel_space
+                    - this faults during the page translation as user bit for kernel pages is not set.
+                - case 2: long jump: ljump kernel_segment, label_in_kernel,
+                    - this faults because GDT privilege level of kernel_segment is 0 and CPL is 3 and GDT does not allows this.
 - why does hardware chose new stack which is configured by the operating system for interrupt handlers beforehand.
     - for security reasons, we can't trust users stack values, like:
         - user reloaded the current stack pointer to point to address 0 or to some unmapped page or point to data structure in kernel address space.
         - as interrupt handler operates in privilege level 0, so using users stack would allow user to accidentally override the data structure in the kernel by whatever interrupt handler will put in that physical address belonging to kernel data structure.
 - why do we need an interrupt handler stack in the first place.
+    - because hardware needs to save five registers that are immediately overridden during the interrupt transition.
     - because at some point the interrupt handler need to return and give control back to the user process.
     - so we need the stack to save the user interrupt pointer so that we can set the current instruction pointer to the stack saved user interrupt pointer before interrupt handler and return control to user process.

 - before interrupt handlers, 5 of the user register like Stack pointer and instruction pointer gets saved to registers that are not visible to use.
 Because the interrupt stack is not allocated yet.
 This is done in the 1st step of the exception handling ie. Write fault data to the exception registers.
 - after these the same fetch decode register read and execute cycle continues for interrupt handler.
 ---
-- interrupts: unexpected event from outside the process.
+- interrupts: event from outside the process.
     - they are asynchronous notifications from devices like network cards, timers etc.
-- exception: unexpected event from within the process.
+- exception: event from within the process.
     - they are synchronous
     - accessing unmapped page of memory or address.